huntforhomesaz/cleanout2closing-site/content/pages/services.md

 - Understand your situation, timelines, and decision makers.
 - Walk the property and document what is really needed to get it ready.
-- Build a clear written plan from â€œwhere things are todayâ€ to â€œkeys handed over at closing.â€
+- Build a clear written plan from "where things are today" to "keys handed over at closing."
 - Coordinate vendors and keep the work aligned with your legal and family needs.
 - Represent you as your Tucson Realtor so you have one accountable point of contact.